Inferring neutron star properties through gravitational waves from r-modes and their relativistic counterparts: Monte Carlo Simulation

-In this work, we use the BSR4 (\cite{BSR4_1, Nandi:2020luz}) equation of state to calculate the moment of inertia via the RNS code \cite{RNS}.
-Figure \ref{fig:1} shows the dependence of moment of inertia as a function of $\kappa$ for the BSR4 equation of state.
+In this work, we use the BSR4 (\citep{BSR4_1, Nandi:2020luz}) equation of state for the inference via framework 2.
+The left panel of figure \ref{fig:9} shows the dependence of moment of inertia as a function of $\kappa$ for the BSR4 and two other equations of state (SLY4 \citep{Douchin:2001sv}, APR \citep{Akmal:1998cf}).
 This dependency is calculated by varying the central density to match the normalised moment of inertia for each $\kappa$ value.
-Check \cite{Ghosh:2023vja} to see how this dependence varies for other realistic equations of state.
+Once the central density is determined, we readily obtain other parameters like the mass and radius of the star.
+The right panel of figure \ref{fig:9} shows the dependence of the distance to the star as a function of $\kappa$.
+This indicates that the parameters inferred via Framework 2 are significantly influenced by the choice of the equation of state (EOS).
+However, the relative errors appear to be independent of the EOS (Fig \ref{fig:10}).
+We discuss this dependence on the equation of state in section \ref{Results}.